iamhyc/MSN2020-T1-POMDP/README.md

-# MSN2020-T1-POMDP
+# Online Distributed Job Dispatching with Outdated and Partially-Observable Information

-The source code of the paper, published on [IEEE MSN 2020](https://msn2020.info/day/1).
-Best track award of Algorithm track.
+The source code of the paper, published on [IEEE MSN 2020](https://msn2020.info/day/1). **Best track paper award** of the Algorithm track.

 P.S. the simulation code are provided [here](https://github.com/iamhyc/BRD-MDP-numba/releases/tag/v1.0).